Avgousti Lab Human Biology The Avgousti lab is focused on the mechanisms by which viruses hijack chromatin

-Tapscott Lab Human Biology The Tapscott Lab studies gene transcription and expression in normal development and disease, with an additional emphasis on rhabdomysarcomas (cancers with characteristics of skeletal muscle) and human muscular dystrophies.
+Tapscott Lab Clinical Research, Human Biology The Tapscott Lab studies gene transcription and expression in normal development and disease, with an additional emphasis on rhabdomysarcomas (cancers with characteristics of skeletal muscle) and human muscular dystrophies.
 Other research areas include gene and cell therapies for muscular dystrophy, and the biology of triplet repeats and their associated diseases.

 Vasioukhin Lab Human Biology The Vasioukhin lab studies the mechanisms and significance of cell polarity and cell adhesion in normal mammalian development and cancer.
 In addition, we have a significant interest in the mechanisms responsible for initiation and progression of human prostate cancer.
 We believe that it is important to study cells in their normal microenvironment.